1712n/dn-institute/tools/README.md

 ___
 ### Quality Check 🧐

 To check the quality of an article, use the `/articlecheck` command.
-This Python script requires command-line arguments with `API keys` and a `link` to a GitHub pull request.
 <details>
   <summary>How it works ❓</summary>
   This script extracts the diff from the pull request, sends it to an AI service, and generates a comment based on the AI response.
-The process runs in the GitHub Actions environment and uses the “Claude-3” model with retriever functions and GPT-3 for text comparison.
+The process runs in the GitHub Actions environment and uses the Claude model with retriever functions and GPT for text comparison.
 </details>

 Example: